smerminod/multicolor-nanoparticle-classification/README.md

 ## Contributing

 This is a research project under active development.
-For questions, bug reports, or collaboration inquiries, please [**open an Issue**](https://github.com/smerminod/multicolor-nanoparticle-classification/issues).
+For questions, bug reports, or collaboration inquiries, please [open an Issue](https://github.com/smerminod/multicolor-nanoparticle-classification/issues).

 ---